mythz/mythz.github.com/source/_posts/2013-02-27-the-deep-insights-of-alan-kay.markdown

 and a Mathematician:

-> My math background made me realize that each object could haveseveral algebras associated with it,
+> My math background made me realize that each object could have several algebras associated with it,
 > and there could be families of these, and that these would be very very useful.

 Who after studying Lisp was heavily influenced by it's extreme late-binding and powerful meta capabilities: